panipinaka/Data-Structure/README.md

 # Data-Structure
-program on basic data structure
+C program on single linkedlist and double linkedlist data-structure

-code is made on codeblocks
+This code is made on codeblocks
-to run this code use codeblocks and click on import existing project import .cbp file (keep .cbp .c .h and main file in one folder)
+To run this code use codeblocks and click on import existing project import .cbp file
+# (keep .cbp .c .h and main file in one folder)